How Do I Feel About Myself?

 Day Seven Ministries groups meet weekly and are often led by men and women who were once participants.
 Each group is slightly different; however, all groups focus on healing from

 sexual brokenness issues.
 Listed below are the types of groups offered:

-- Men’s Recovery – for men who struggle with sexual addiction, same sex attraction or other sexual and relational issues.
+- Men’s Recovery – for men who struggle with sexual addiction, unwanted same-sex attraction or other sexual and relational issues.

-- Women’s Recovery – for women who struggle with sexual addiction, same sex attraction or other sexual and relational issues.
+- Women’s Recovery – for women who struggle with sexual addiction, unwanted same-sex attraction or other sexual and relational issues.

 - Wives’ Recovery – for women whose spouses struggle with sexual brokenness issues.